v8/v8.dev/src/blog/v8-release-48.md

 tags:
   - release
 ---
 Roughly every six weeks, we create a new branch of V8 as part of our [release process](/docs/release-process).
-Each version is branched from V8’s git master immediately before Chrome branches for a Chrome Beta milestone.
+Each version is branched from V8’s Git master immediately before Chrome branches for a Chrome Beta milestone.
 Today we’re pleased to announce our newest branch, [V8 version 4.8](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/4.8), which will be in beta until it is released in coordination with Chrome 48 Stable.
 V8 4.8 contains a handful of developer-facing features, so we’d like to give you a preview of some of the highlights in anticipation of the release in several weeks.

 ## Improved ECMAScript 2015 (ES6) support